Devlander-Software/discord-notify/docs/API.md

-# Discord Notify API Documentation
+# Discord Notify API Documentation - Complete Reference

-## 📚 Overview
+## Overview

 Welcome to the Discord Notify API documentation!
-This package provides a comprehensive notification service for Discord webhooks, inspired by popular Slack notification libraries but designed specifically for Discord's rich API capabilities.
+This package provides a comprehensive Discord webhook notification service for Node.js applications, inspired by popular Slack notification libraries but designed specifically for Discord's rich API capabilities and webhook features.

-> **Inspired by Slack Notify** - This package was inspired by the popular Slack notification libraries but designed specifically for Discord's rich webhook capabilities and API features.
+**Discord Notify** offers a modern alternative to Slack notification libraries, leveraging Discord's superior webhook capabilities for richer, more engaging notifications with zero dependencies.

-## 🚀 Quick Start
+## Quick Start

 ```typescript
 import DiscordNotifyFactory from 'discord-notify';